csys-fresher-batch-2019/sql-karthick/README.md

      duplicated.They can view the current balance and transaction history.

  ### Feature 1 : Bank Account Database
-   ◾ Linking the Users can create the login on only one condition that he/she should have a Citibank Account.
+   ◾ Basic info about the bank users.
  ```sql

 drop table account_details;